freedomofpress/securedrop-docs/docs/admin/installation/installation_overview.rst

 #.
 Acquire compatible hardware.
 #.
 Prepare email accounts and GPG keys for alert emails.
 #.
-Prepare an *Admin Workstation* laptop.
+Prepare an Admin Workstation laptop.
 #.
-Set up the KeePassXC password manager on the *Admin Workstation*.
+Set up the KeePassXC password manager on the Admin Workstation.
 #.
-Install and configure the dedicated network firewall from the *Admin Workstation*.
+Install and configure the dedicated network firewall from the Admin Workstation.
 #.
 Prepare the (*Application* and *Monitor*) servers.
 #.
-Install SecureDrop on the servers from the *Admin Workstation*.
+Install SecureDrop on the servers from the Admin Workstation.
 #.
-Complete local configuration of the *Admin Workstation*.
+Complete local configuration of the Admin Workstation.
 #.
 Create the first Admin user.
 #.
 Test the installation.

 Optionally:
 #.
-Prepare additional *Journalist Workstations* for use by *Journalists*.
+Prepare additional *Journalist Workstations* for use by Journalists.
 #.
-Prepare encrypted *Export Devices*.
+Prepare encrypted Export Devices.

-Minimum security requirements for a *SecureDrop Workstation*
+Minimum security requirements for a SecureDrop Workstation
 ------------------------------------------------------------

 ..
 TODO Clarify differences between Journalist and Admin Workstations

-A *SecureDrop Workstation* (either an *Admin Workstation* or a *Journalist Workstation*) contains both a copy of the *Submission Private Key*, and encrypted and decrypted messages and submissions.
-It's critical to ensure that appropriate security practices are applied to a *SecureDrop Workstation*.
+A SecureDrop Workstation (either an Admin Workstation or a *Journalist Workstation*) contains both a copy of the Submission Private Key, and encrypted and decrypted messages and submissions.
+It's critical to ensure that appropriate security practices are applied to a SecureDrop Workstation.

-- *SecureDrop Workstations* should be stored in a secure and locked room, with access restricted to users and administrators.
+- SecureDrop Workstations should be stored in a secure and locked room, with access restricted to users and administrators.
 The room may be monitored externally, but there should be no internal monitoring.
-- A wired Internet connection that does not restrict Tor must be available for the *SecureDrop Workstation*.
+- A wired Internet connection that does not restrict Tor must be available for the SecureDrop Workstation.
 This connection should either be dedicated to *SecureDrop Workstation*, or should be on a fully segregated subnet from the rest of the corporate network.
 - Users should not bring other electronic devices into the room, with the